JRS222/LaborChecklistProd/README.md

 ## Video Tutorial

 A comprehensive video tutorial (1:29:44) is available covering the entire system setup and usage:
-- [YouTube Tutorial Link] - Complete walkthrough from installation to grievance filing
+- [YouTube Tutorial Link](https://youtu.be/CztE-XfGq5g?si=6fxCDpxwWlLx3WIS)- Complete walkthrough from installation to grievance filing
 - Chapter timestamps available in video description for easy navigation

 ---